Megcsapottak rovat

 Leacock, Stephen: Common Sense and the Universe (Az Univerzum és a józan ész)

-_ _ Mathematics for Golfers (Matematika golfjátékosoknak)
+_ _: Mathematics for Golfers (Matematika golfjátékosoknak)

 Lewis, Clarence Irving & Langford, Cooper Harold: History of Symbolic Logic (A szimbolikus logika története)

-Lodge, Oliver: Johann Kepler (Johann Kepler)
+Lodge, Oliver: Johann Kepler (Johannes Kepler)

 Mach, Ernst: The Economy of Science (A tudomány gazdaságossága)